 Pursuant to State law, the City permits licensed community care facilities with six or fewer residents in all zones where residential uses are permitted.
 Community care facilities with seven or more residents are permitted in the Commercial Zone, Residential Professional Zone and Manufacturing Zone, subject to a Conditional Use Permit.
 In their review of Sierra Madre's Housing Element, the State Department of Housing and Community Development (HCD) has identified the City's exclusion of large community care facilities from residential zone districts as a potential constraint on housing for persons with disabilities.
-While Sierra Madre has a good track record of permitting large community care facilities to residential zone districts, including single-family zones located on prime arterial roadways and multi-family zone districts.
+While Sierra Madre has a good track record of permitting large community care facilities, including two facilities with capacity for 46 individuals with developmental disabilities, it has included a program in the Element to expand such facilities to include residential zone districts.